 In the previous post, we’ve dockerized our ASP.NET Core application.
 In this post, we are going to add a MySQL database as another container and connect it with our application.
 Since we’ll have multiple containers running we are going to introduce the Docker Compose tool which is one of the best tools for configuring and running multi-container applications.

-Docker Compose comes together with the Docker installation on Windows machine so you should be all set.
+Docker Compose comes together with the Docker installation on the Windows machine so you should be all set.

 So let’s see what we are going to go through in this article:

 - Adding a MySQL Database With Docker Compose

 There is a lot to cover, so let’s start.

 As we already mentioned in the intro, Docker Compose is a tool for defining and running multi-container applications.

 But how does it do that?